Aquapunctuur voor waterwegen en waterfronten

 De grootste uitdaging van de 21e eeuw is het ontwikkelen en implementeren van methoden en oplossingen die niet alleen de beschikbare ruimte optimaal benutten, maar tegelijkertijd de economie versterken en het (leef)milieu verbeteren.
 Een en ander in onderlinge samenhang op weg naar duurzaamheid van productie en consumptie.

-Dit is precies waar de zogenoemde AQUAPUNCTUUR van (oude) vaarwegen naadloos op aansluit als probaat middel om de vrijetijds-economie te bevorderen door een optimale benutting van de regionale vaarwegen, zodanig dat:
+Dit is precies waar de zogenoemde AQUAPUNCTUUR van (oude) vaarwegen naadloos op aansluit als probaat middel om de (vrijetijds)-economie en het milieu in onderlinge samenhang te bevorderen door een optimale benutting van de regionale waterwegen, zodanig dat:

 b) de waterkwaliteit wordt verbeterd via hoog-gekwalificeerde ligplaatsen met afvalwaterinzameling, drinkwatervoorziening, sanitaire voorzieningen en walstroom;